 What are natural probiotics?

 The good news is that we have access now to both: probiotic supplements and natural probiotics from foods.
-I try to get a healthy dose of both.
-See which spore-based probiotic supplement I recommend.
 But, as mentioned, certain foods have naturally occurring probiotics that can help you diversify your diet and keep your gut health strong!
-The goal would be to eat at least one food containing natural probiotics a day.

 You’ll find natural probiotics in fermented, or traditionally prepared foods.
 The process of fermentation is what populates these foods with probiotic bacteria.
 Fermentation has been around for millennia as a way to naturally preserve food.